Indiana Jones and the Last Crusade: Critical response

 On Rotten Tomatoes, Indiana Jones and the Last Crusade has an approval rating of based on reviews, with an average rating of 8/10.
 The site's critics consensus reads, "Lighter and more comedic than its predecessor, Indiana Jones and the Last Crusade returns the series to the brisk serial adventure of Raiders, while adding a dynamite double act between Harrison Ford and Sean Connery."
 Metacritic calculated a weighted average score of 65 out of 100 based on 14 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Sean Connery received Golden Globe and BAFTA nominations for his performance.

 Jay Boyar of the Orlando Sentinel said that while the film "lacks the novelty of Raiders, and the breathless pacing of Temple of Doom, it was an entertaining capper to the trilogy."
 Peter Travers of Rolling Stone remarked the film was "the wildest and wittiest Indy of them all".
 Richard Corliss of Time and David Ansen of Newsweek praised it, as did Vincent Canby of The New York Times.
 "Though it seems to have the manner of some magically reconstituted B-movie of an earlier era, The Last Crusade is an endearing original," Canby wrote, calling the revelation that Jones had a father who was not proud of him to be a "comic surprise".
 Canby believed that while the film did not match the previous two in its pacing, it still had "hilariously off-the-wall sequences" such as the circus train chase.
 He also said that Spielberg was maturing by focusing on the father–son relationship, a call echoed by McBride in Variety.
-Roger Ebert praised the sequence depicting Jones as a Boy Scout with the Cross of Coronado, comparing it to the "style of illustration that appeared in the boys' adventure magazines of the 1940s".
+Roger Ebert of The Chicago-Sun Times gave the film a positive review, saying it was familiar if well made.
+Ebert praised the open sequence depicting Jones as a Boy Scout with the Cross of Coronado as the most original and effective part, comparing it to the "style of illustration that appeared in the boys' adventure magazines of the 1940s".
 He said that Spielberg "must have been paging through his old issues of Boys' Life magazine...the feeling that you can stumble over astounding adventures just by going on a hike with your Scout troop.
 Spielberg lights the scene in the strong, basic colors of old pulp magazines."
 The Hollywood Reporter felt Connery and Ford deserved Academy Award nominations.